Hopf Monads on Biproducts: Introduction

 \section{Introduction}

 Hopf monads were originally introduced by Bruguières and Virelizier in \cite{bruguieres2007hopf} for autonomous categories, and later generalized by Bruguières, Lack, and Virelizier in \cite{bruguieres2011hopf} to arbitrary monoidal categories.
-The name comes from the fact that a Hopf monad is a generalization of a Hopf algebra (whose antipode is invertible).
+This latter definition of a Hopf monad requires that canonical natural transformations, called \emph{fusion operators}, are isomorphisms.
+The name ``Hopf monad" comes from the fact that a Hopf monad is a generalization of a Hopf algebra (whose antipode is invertible).
 Hopf monads have the ability to lift many desirable monoidal related structures.
 Indeed, for a monoidal closed category, Hopf monads are precisely the kinds of monads that lift the monoidal closed structure to their Eilenberg-Moore category \cite[Theorem 3.6]{bruguieres2011hopf}, and similarly for autonomous categories \cite[Theorem 3.10]{bruguieres2011hopf}.
 Furthermore, for star autonomous categories or traced monoidal categories, we can precisely characterize which Hopf monads lift star autonomous structure \cite{hasegawa2018linear} or traced monoidal structure \cite{hasegawa2022traced}.
 The purpose of this note is to discuss Hopf monads on a category with finite biproducts, viewed as a symmetric monoidal category.

+\begin{remark} It is important to point out and stress that the term ``Hopf monad" used in this paper and by Bruguières, Lack, and Virelizier in \cite{bruguieres2011hopf} differs from the term ``Hopf monad" used by Moerdijk in \cite{moerdijk2002monads}.
+Indeed, what Moerdijk calls a ``Hopf monad" in \cite{moerdijk2002monads} is what Bruguières et. al call a ``bimonad" in \cite{bruguieres2007hopf,bruguieres2011hopf}, which has also alternatively been called an ``opmonoidal monad" \cite{mccrudden2002opmonoidal} or a ``comonoidal monad" \cite{hasegawa2018linear}.
+So a ``Hopf monad" in the Bruguières et al. sense in \cite{bruguieres2011hopf} is a bimonad/opmonoidal monad/comonoidal monad whose canonical fusion operators are isomorphisms.
+Fusion operators and their inverses were not considered by Moerdijk in \cite{moerdijk2002monads}.
+As such, as this a follow-up on the work of Bruguières et al., we have elected to use the same terminology and definitions of ``bimonads" and ``Hopf monads" as they used in \cite{bruguieres2011hopf}. \end{remark}